MicrosoftDocs/power-platform/power-virtual-agents/guidance/custom-analytics-strategy.md

 Power Virtual Agents uses the following tables for custom analytics in Dataverse:

 - [**Chatbot**](/power-apps/developer/data-platform/reference/entities/bot) (`Bot`).
 This table includes details of each bot in an environment.
-Generally this is a small amount of data.
+The details are often a small amount of data.
 - [**Chatbot Subcomponent**](/power-apps/developer/data-platform/reference/entities/botcomponent) (`BotComponent`).
 This table lists the topics, entities, and dialogs associated with the bot in your environment.
-Generally this is a small amount of data.
+The details are often a small amount of data.
 - [**Conversation Transcripts**](/power-apps/developer/data-platform/reference/entities/conversationtranscript) (`ConversationTranscript`).
 This table contains detailed conversation data for all the chatbots in your environment.
 The size of the data in this table is related to the use of the bot and can be large.

 ### Azure Synapse Link for Dataverse (Azure Data Lake Storage Gen2)